Which principles, theories and models do you know that help to explain how Agile works, and why it works? Which one would you add to this list?

 - 2001: Manifesto for Agile Software Development: the 4 values and 12 principles

-- 2003: Lean Software Development with 7 principles
+- 2003: Lean Software Development with 7 principles and 22 tools

 - 2003-2013: Agility definition with 6 characteristics and 3 variables from David S. Alberts